phwl/elec3607-lab/labs/lab4-tayloe/README.md

  * The MIXCLK0 and MIXCLK90 inputs to the mixer
  * The differential MIXQ+ and MIXQ- outputs of the mixer
  * The Qout output of the opamp integrator.
-Unfortunately, a subset of the MIXQ+, MIXQ-, MIXI+ and MIXI-, I+, I-, Q+, Q- outputs have been mislabelled.
-Starting from the MIXCLK0 and MIXCLK90 inputs, explain the operation of the Tayloe detector circuit and write the correct labels in your lab book.
-Explain why the existing connections still work.

 Using attenuators to reduce the output of the signal generator, measure the minimum discernable signal (MDS) from RFIN, through the RF amplifier and Tayloe detector to Qout.
 To do this, you can use the FFT math feature of the